w5xd/PacketThermometer/README.md

 <ul>
 <li>There are three header pin outs on the board.
 The pin hookups are the same for any sensor: GND, VCC (3.3V), SDA, SCL are the only pins used.
-The pin positions on their breakout boards differ.</li>
+The pin positions on the various Sparkfun breakout boards differ, which is why there are several hole patterns on the PCB for headers</li>
 <li>TMP102.
 Its SMD board layout puts it at i2c address 0x49.
 <a href='https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide'>https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide.</a>
 The sparkfun breakout board wires the i2c address pin at 0x48.
-<li>HIH6131, which measures humidity as well as temperature.
+<li>HIH6131, measures humidity as well as temperature.
 The PCB layout puts it at i2c 0x27.
 <a href='https://www.sparkfun.com/products/11295'>HIH6130</a>
 has
 humidity in addition to temperature, but is limited to -20C to 85C.</li>
-<li>Si7021, which measures humidity and temperature.
+<li>Si7021, measures humidity and temperature.
 It is fixed at i2c
 address 0x40.
+It has a rather coarse temperature readout--about 1 degree Farenheit resolution when set to its default 14 bit temperature digitization.
 <li>TMP175.
 Temperature only.
 PCB leaves all address pins floating, therefore i2c address 0x37
 </ul>